glxxyxafonso/whatbeato.uk/content/posts/2025-01-26-the-first-perfect-computer.markdown

 ![](/assets/amiga31.jpeg)

-I got a [HID2AMI](https://www.amibay.com/threads/hid2ami-v2-0-2-with-mousewheel-support-hid-mouse-and-gamepad-to-amiga-adaptor.107265/) dongle from Amibay so that I can use USB mouses and joysticks; I want to try that.
+I got a [HID2AMI](https://www.amibay.com/threads/hid2ami-v2-0-2-with-mousewheel-support-hid-mouse-and-gamepad-to-amiga-adaptor.107265/) dongle from Amibay so that I can use USB mice and joysticks; I want to try that.

 ![](/assets/amiga32.jpeg)